PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Focused and reference-based affected validation report `2 passed, 1 xfailed` and `426 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
 Ruff, bytecode compilation, and whitespace validation pass.

+## Extract the post-binary quantized suffix and safe-binary boundary

+`passes/layout_pass_set_1_attention_quantized_safe_binary_orchestration.py`
+now owns the characterized pair.
+It forwards the original suffix context and duplicate-Transpose option to the public suffix owner, then forwards that context's exact `ModelIRPassContext` to public safe-binary recovery.
+Both complete nested results are returned unchanged and by identity.

+The lowerer replaces only the first suffix and safe-binary observation locals with one composite result.
+The recorded post-binary affine and dequant-Mean phases remain immediate neighbors.
+Both lowerer wrappers, the independent quantized-activation route, and the later final suffix/transpose-unary/final safe-binary sequence remain intact.

+Eleven stale structural assertions now follow the new public-child route while continuing to verify the independent wrappers.
+Sequential validation passes: focused `5`, affected `429`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff,
+bytecode compilation, and whitespace validation pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed lowerer-result inventory decreases from 47 to 46.